 4 The Nepalese Royal Family Ended In A Murder‑Suicide

-On June 1, 2001, Dipendra picked up a gun and massacred 10 members of his family before turning the gun on himself.
-In the process, he wiped out the entire royal family and its main line of succession.
-Nepal’s monarchy was abolished shortly afterward.
+On June 1, 2001, Dipendra seized a firearm and massacred ten members of his own family before turning the gun on himself.
+The horrendous act eradicated the primary royal lineage, prompting the swift abolition of Nepal’s monarchy shortly thereafter.

 3 The King Of Cambodia Is A Professional Ballet Dancer